Kim Borchert, CD/CBE (DTI)

 Chelsea found her passion for Doula work and helping other families after the birth of her second child in 2007.
 With the realization of how challenging and empowering birth and motherhood can be, she set out to use her knowledge and experiences to help educate and guide families during this amazing transition.

 With her extensive background in yoga, Chelsea brings a calm, focused presence to her client interactions.
 She certified with DONA (Doulas of North America) as a Postpartum Doula and worked with hundreds of families in Michigan teaching prenatal yoga and educating and assisting families during the newborn days.
-Returning to her roots in Austin in 2013, she certified with DTI (Doula Trainings International) as a Birth and Postpartum Doula.
+Returning to her roots, she moved back to Austin in 2013.
+In 2016, she certified with DTI (Doula Trainings International) as a Birth and Postpartum Doula.
 She is a Certified Lactation Counselor (Healthy Children’s Center for Breastfeeding), a StillBirthday certified Doula, and a HypnoBirthing® Instructor.

-Chelsea also volunteers with the Pregnancy & Postpartum Health Alliance of TX (PPHA) and has further specialization in infant massage, CPR, cloth diapering, and baby wearing.
+Chelsea volunteers with the Pregnancy & Postpartum Health Alliance of TX (PPHA), is Vice President of Central Texas Doula Association, and has further specialization in infant massage, CPR, cloth diapering, and baby wearing.
 Her goal is to provide all-encompassing support (physically, mentally, and emotionally) for birthing individuals and their partners.

 Mallory Jacks, CD (DTI)